There’s just something about a glass jar blender that says good taste.

 I like my blenders to be able to do a little bit of everything, whether I want a smoothie a pesto or to make some smooth soup.
 So have a look what accessories come with it, you sometimes get blenders that come with travel cups which can be ideal if you like to take a smoothie on the go.

-Best Glass Jar Blenders Reviewed
+Other Glass Jar Blenders Reviewed

-Glass And Stainless Steel Blender
+Cuisinart Stainless Steel and Glass Jar Blender

 - 750 Watts